psychemedia/island-storynotes/noyes-highwayman.md

 She relaxed, stood up straight, one barrel of a gun pointed up to her breast, another in her back.
 In the silence, she looked out for him, *listened* out for him.

 Out in the distance, was that the sound of a horse's hooves?
-She listened again: the sound of the highwayman, the approach of her lover, riding across the moor...
+She listened again: the sound of the highwayman, the approach of her lover, riding, riding across the moor...

 She knew what she must do.